Professional Requirements

 Speech Language Pathology

-A provider is required to inform the patient of specific telehealth limitations.
+A provider of telehealth services shall inform the patient as to the limitations of providing these services.
 See rule for specific requirements.

 Counseling, Social Work or Marriage and Family Therapy